 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

 Taxonomy-alignment of investments including sovereign bonds: 1% Taxonomy-alignment of investments excluding sovereign bonds: 1%

-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or lowcarbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
 Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?